How To End A Friendship Amicably

 If you need help determining whether to end the friendship or are seeking support to end the friendship, connecting with a therapist may help.
 If you decide that you would like to end the friendship, a therapist can support you during and after the process.

-As mentioned above, it’s often natural to feel a combination of guilt, doubt, grief, and relief after ending the friendship.
-You may also feel that you don’t desire healthy relationships, or that your friend is right.
+As mentioned above, it’s often natural to experience a combination of guilt, doubt, grief, and relief after ending the friendship.
+You may also interpret that you don’t desire healthy relationships, or that your friend is right in some of their perceptions of you.
 Forming a relationship with a therapist may help you improve your self-esteem and develop supportive friendships.
 However, connecting with a therapist in person may be intimidating or difficult to fit into your schedule.
 If that’s the case for you, online therapy may be a more convenient option.

 iStock/PeopleImages